m0zh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	:Names of the files should be displayed without their extensions and files should be sorted by byte values, but case-insensitive.
 	:One file name per line and listing should end with a newline :Use of basename, grep, egrep, fgrep, rgrep not allowed.
+25. A script that decodes acrostics that use the first letter of each line.
+	:The 'decoded' message has to end with a new line :Use of grep, egrep, fgrep or rgrep is not allowed.
+25. A script that decodes acrostics that use the first letter of each line.
+	:The 'decoded' message has to end with a new line :Use of grep, egrep, fgrep or rgrep is not allowed.